 The Reputation that Gets Around

 I’ve heard of the Mad Bastard Scooter Rally and followed it on social media for the last couple of years.
 You can’t miss it when it comes up in your feed!
-Held bianually, and scheduled for this June 23-25, 2017, the event provides an opportunity for scooter riders to challenge the stereotype that scooters are mundane, slow vehicles, and rather showcase how fun they can be.
+Held biannually, and scheduled for this June 21 to 23, 2019, the event provides an opportunity for scooter riders to challenge the stereotype that scooters are mundane, slow vehicles, and rather showcase how fun they can be.

 The event attracts up to 100 riders (most on 50cc scooters), who attend a new location bi-yearly to celebrate their love of the scooter life.
-The 2015 route was quite a grind.
+Past routes were quite a grind.
 I'm looking forward to whatever they throw at us this year.

-This year, the event, hosted by Kymco Canada, is headquartered in London, Ontario.
+This year, the event, sponsored by Studio Cycle Group and Sparkplug Coffee, is headquartered in Peterborough, Ontario.
 Registration secures a place in the rally, in addition to a meal at the Friday riders meeting, breakfast on Saturday, and the Sunday awards banquet.
 Riders can participate as a team or solo, and also have the option of raising money for a charity (this earns them additional “mad” points).
 Click here to help the Mad Bastards reach the goal of raising $1,500 for Big Brothers Big Sisters Peterborough.

 So, with that information in hand, I registered for the event.
 It wasn’t until after I agreed to attend, that I got online and started looking at more videos and images.
 In one of the videos, a rider describes the rally as “an opportunity to act less mature and get away with it.”
 That sounds like a good time to me!